 The venue hosted the Formula One Malaysian GP from 1999 until 2017.
 Apart from MotoGP, it holds rounds of the Asian Le Mans Series, World Touring Car Cup (WTCR), Malaysia Superbike Championship, Malaysia Merdeka Endurance Race and plenty of local motorsport events.
 MotoGP also visits Sepang for an annual off-season testing session.

 The 5.5 kilometer, 16 meter-wide, clockwise track is comprised of 5 left-handed turns, 10 right-handed turns, and a longest straight of 920 meters.
 Sepang’s wide berth, along with its flowing sections and medium to high speed corners, make it particularly favorable to overtaking moves and full throttle action.
 Turn 3 is probably its most spectacular corner.
 However, one of the longest laps in MotoGP is made even more taxing for riders by the intense Malaysian heat and humidity.
 Tire management is a crucial factor, especially concerning the rear.
 It is not unusual for rain to arrive and mix up the on-track battles, too.
 It’s small wonder that the yearly racing thrillers attract up to 100,000 fans from all over the world.

-Upcoming events at Sepang International Circuit
+Upcoming events at Sepang International Circuit in 2023

 How to get there

 Sepang benefits from an good location close to Kuala Lumpur International Airport, approx. 55km south of the Malaysian capital.

 Kuala Lumpur International Airport (airport code: KUL), also known as KLIA, is a major international hub with flights to Asia, Australia, Europe and beyond.
 As well as flag carriers, the airport has a budget terminal – KLIA2 – that’s a major hub for AirAsia.